 Ride the Gondola: You have to park the pram at the bottom, but ride the gondola to the top for beautiful scenic views.

 Queenstown’s Children’s Lakefront Park: This million dollar park located on Queenstown’s waterfront is the perfect location.
-Grab a coffee nearby or an ice-cream from Patagonia, sit-back, relax and watch your little one play on what may possible be the most scenic playground around.
-Not to mention, the park is designed for children of ages.
-There is a swing set, rope swing, and slides.
+Grab a coffee nearby or an ice-cream from Patagonia, sit-back, relax, and watch your little one play on what may be the most scenic playground around.

 Walk around Queenstown Gardens: The gardens are a popular space to picnic, admire the beauty, and relax with family and friends while enjoying the view of Lake Wakatipu.